santiment/academy/src/docs/products-and-plans/sanbase-plans/index.md

 date: 2021-03-22
 ---

-The plans apply to all metrics, except for those with [special restrictions](/products-and-plans/special-restrictions).

 ## Overview

 Sanbase Plans provide access to various metrics through the [Sanbase website](https://app.santiment.net).
 However, when a direct API call is made, the request is considered to be under the [Sanapi Free plan](/products-and-plans/access-plans/sanapi#free-plan).